raspiblitz/raspiblitz/FAQ.md

  So if you read in your debug logs of bitcoind that you should "reindex" you can try first just to do a fast "reindex-chainstate" and if that didnt worked a slow and full "reindex".

-See the raspiblitz script `./config.scripts/network.reindex.sh` or the REAPIR menu to start these processes.
+See the raspiblitz script `./config.scripts/network.reindex.sh` or the REPAIR menu to start these processes.

 ### Why is my "final sync" taking so long?